Private Debt Video: Opportunity for yield and diversification

 Private debt offers institutional investors the potential for higher yield, enhanced diversification, and lower volatility.
 TIAA research shows how two categories of private debt – middle market senior loans and mezzanine debt – increased portfolio risk-adjusted returns as alternatives to traditional asset classes.
 Watch the Video

-Private Debt white paper: The opportunity for diversification with illiquid assets
+Private Debt white paper: The opportunity for income and diversification with illiquid assets

 Private debt has emerged as a potential solution for institutional investors confronting low interest rates, rising asset correlations, and volatile markets.
 The asset class offers the opportunity to enhance diversification and improve risk-adjusted returns when added to stock-bond portfolios.
 Several categories— middle market senior loans, mezzanine debt, and investment grade private placements—historically combined low correlations, higher yields, and less credit risk than similarly-rated public debt.
 For buy-and-hold investors, private debt’s illiquidity can be a reasonable tradeoff for a more attractive risk-return profile.

-To learn more, read our white paper Private debt: The opportunity for diversification with illiquid assets
+To learn more, read our white paper Private debt: The opportunity for income and diversification with illiquid assets (PDF)

 Leveraged loans to middle market companies are senior in the capital structure and rated below investment grade.
 Historically, they have provided yields higher than broadly syndicated loans and approaching those of public high-yield bonds, with less volatility, lower default rates, and higher recovery rates.
 A unit of TIAA, Churchill Asset Management’s investment team averages over 20 years of industry experience.
 The team invests in private “club” loans, which have offered an attractive risk-return profile relative to broadly syndicated bank loans or similarly-rated public debt.
 Churchill has invested about $5 billion in more than 425 middle market direct loan transactions since 2006.